pedrotigre/nextjs-test/README.md

 # nextjs-test
-Just some practice with next js
+Just some tests with next js